Are they problems behaviors or unmet needs …

 - Jack Russell terriers are no longer employed in keeping vermin out of our barns … but killing our pet hamster is not acceptable.

-- Dalmatians were bred to run alongside carriages all day … now they may spend 8 to 12 hours in a crate every day.
+- Dalmatians once trotted alongside carriages all day … now they may spend 8 to 12 hours in a crate every day.

 - Huskies were developed to pull sleds across the arctic tundra … now some find themselves living in Florida condos.

 Our pet dogs are captive animals with unmet instinctual needs and very little autonomy over their own lives.
-We control every aspect of their lives . . . when and where they eat, drink and sleep … when and where they go potty . . . who they interact with . . . how they play . . .
-As a matter of fact, many of us would struggle to name even one or two aspects of our dogs’ lives that the dog controls.
-Although with the best of intentions, we have created pet dogs who are frustrated and confused by their own reality . . . often resulting in what we perceive as “problem behaviors”.
-In reality, many of our dogs are suffering from what has been coined “Pet Madness Syndrome”.
-They are not only frustrated and confused, they are suffering mental health issues as they attempt to navigate the space between what we humans selectively, and very purposely, bred them for over thousands of years and what we expect from them today in our modern world.
+We control every aspect of their lives . . .when and where they eat, drink and sleep … when and where they go potty . . . who they interact with . . . how they play . . .
+The aspects of our dogs’ lives that the dog controls can be counted on one hand.
+Our pet dogs are frustrated and confused by their own reality.
+Dogs are doing what we humans selectively, and very purposely, bred them to do for over thousands of years.
+We see many of these as unwanted, problem behaviors.

 … or perhaps just misplaced expectations?

-Our dogs have been stripped of the right to consent.
+Our dogs have been stripped of the right of refusal.
 Imagine, if you will, trying to dress up a wolf or a tiger – or even your cat.
 Get out the bandages, right?!
 But what happens when we decide to dress up our dogs?
-Now that’s a different story, our dogs had darn well better just relax and take it.
+Now that’s a different story, our dogs had darn well better cooperate.
 In addition, think of this same wolf/tiger/cat/dog scenario in other circumstances – giving baths, grooming, walking on leash, recalls . . . even petting.
-In short, a dog is the only living being that is expected to perform with perfection and precision regardless of what scenario we present – or we see a problem to be “fixed”.
+In short, a dog is the only living being expected to perform perfectly regardless of what scenario throw at them.
+If they refuse, we see a problem to be “fixed”.